JakubGajewski/BikeWeather/README.md

 - Singleton - there is only one instance of InformationModel;
 - MVC architecture.

-To run this app on your computer, you need to create your own ApiKeys class, put it to Services packages, create fields weatherApiKey and pollutionApiKey and insert there your own keys, which you can get at API's providers websites.
+To run this app on your computer, you need to create your own ApiKeys class, put it to the services package, create the fields named "weatherApiKey" and "pollutionApiKey" and insert there your own keys, which you can get for free at API's providers websites.
 Enjoy!

 NOTE: this is DEVELOPMENT VERSION, right now it works quite well, but I still need to:
 - repair some bugs, check if user's inputs are correct and handle errors and exceptions, that may occur;